-PHED 1125 1 Yoga For Life
+PHED 1125 Yoga For Life

-Yoga is a discipline associated with physical, emotional, and spiritual benefits.
-The focus of the class will be on Hatha Yoga, which is that branch of Yoga that works primarily with the body through asanas or postures that are done seated, standing, and lying supine on the floor.
-Breathing exercises, relaxation in the postures, and meditation will also be highly emphasized.
+Yoga is a discipline associated with physical, mental, emotional, and spiritual benefits.
+The focus of the class will be on Hatha Yoga, which is that branch of Yoga that works primarily with the body through asanas or postures.
+These postures are performed in a variety of positions, including; seated, kneeling, standing, lying and partially inverted on the floor.
+Breathing exercises, meditation and relaxation will also be highly emphasized.
 Yoga postures enhance flexibility, balance, and strength, while focusing on mind/body awareness.
 (Prerequisites: None).
-(1 C).
+(1 C/2 Hours/Week).

-PHED 1126 1 Step Aerobics
+PHED 1126 Step Aerobics